 Why?
 Because any attempt to get The Tryer to be quiet comes from the Tryer itself!
 Really let that sink in.
 Anything you do is merely digging you deeper into the hole you’re already in.

 ‘Just’ noticing, though, is an entirely different process, one that creates a kind of separation from The Tryer.
 And by noticing The Tryer as a separate process you step into a larger space, one that contains the Tryer but isn’t entirely it.

 This is my experience of dancing while using my mad Alexander Technique skills:

 Let’s talk about point 3 for a moment.
 There is a ‘mental move’ associated with not allowing the Tryer to take over which, once you recognise it, is possible to assert consciously.

-It’s extremely difficult to put this into words though, and this is what my course is for (join the mailing list below to get updates on that).
+It’s extremely difficult to put this into words though, and this is what my course is for.
 Check out this lesson from the course on ‘identifying the finger, not the moon’ to get a sense of the teaching method I use.

 By learning to identify ‘the moon’, you can play with your own awareness such that you can consciously ‘unhook’ yourself from The Tryer when it tries to kick in.

 I’m applying it right now, while typing.
 I'm noticing all the ways The Tryer wants to take me out of the present moment and get me stuck.
 I am inhibiting all that and allowing an effortless something else to show up in its place.